Tap to Call: 205.328.9200

-Non-Hodgkin’s lymphoma - PFAS exposure claims
+Non-Hodgkin’s lymphoma - PFAS exposure Jones Act & FELA claims

-Non-Hodgkin’s lymphoma - PFAS exposure claims video
+Non-Hodgkin’s lymphoma - PFAS exposure Jones Act & FELA claims video

 People exposed to high PFAS levels are twice as likely to develop non-Hodgkin's lymphoma

-When non-Hodgkin’s lymphoma occurs, the malignant tumors develop in the lymphocytes, which are a type of white blood cells.
+The lymphatic system is the network in your body that fights diseases.
+Because cancer can affect nearly any part of the body, the lymphatic system is, unfortunately, no exception.
+When non-Hodgkin’s lymphoma occurs, the malignant tumors develop in the lymphocytes, which are a type of white blood cell.
 This cancer is significantly more common than Hodgkin’s lymphoma, accounting for over 70% of cases.

 • swollen lymph nodes in your neck, armpits, or groin